onlineeric/eric-movie-ticket-idea/readme.md

 ## Requirements
 Design movie ticket booking system
 which can be sold to multiplex - multiple shows at different time spans
-and also option to books tickets show for normal people
+and also option to book tickets show for public customers

 ## Use cases
 ### multiplex owners or cinema chains (B2B clients)